AnyBody/AMMR4-Beta/Docs/body/glasgow_maastricht_foot_model.md

   is constrained to have the same joint angle, thereby, adding just one degree of freedom for toe flexion when comparing to the rigid foot model.
 This model can improve kinematics in applications such as gait by allowing bending of toes.
-The motion of the toes can be driven by motion capture data, for example, by using a toe tip marker, or automatically through a new class template that prevents penetration of the toes with the ground.
+The motion of the toes can be driven by motion capture data, for example, by using a toe tip marker, or automatically through the {ref}`RotationPenetrationCombiDriver <Utilities.Kinematic-limits.RotationPenetrationCombiDriver_template.RotationPenetrationCombiDriver>` class template that prevents penetration of the toes with the ground.

     :::{admonition} **Kinematic improvement only**